 * Why you?

 The first part of any application should be an introduction.
 Whether this is a poem, a short story or something else doesn't really matter.
 Just make sure you have introduced yourself to the owner, so they know who is applying for their pet without having to read an entire application first.
-I usually keep this section really short in neomail applications, you shouldn't need more than a few sentences.
+I usually keep this section really short in neomail applications; you shouldn't need more than a few sentences.

 This is one of the most important sections of any short application, since it will give the foster an idea of the person that is applying for their pet.
 Make sure to tell something about what you do on the site and in your daily live, to familiarize with the foster.
 If you don't have a lot to write.. don't write a lot, since you can use that room for something else.
 The introduction and this section melt together quite often.

 A character / story

 This section shows the foster your dedication towards your current permanent pets.
-It is one of the first things they'll look at when brosing through your account, because it's a good way for them to see whether or not you will/can keep the promises you've made in your application.
+It is one of the first things they'll look at when browsing through your account, because it's a good way for them to see whether or not you will/can keep the promises you've made in your application.
 (Whatever you've promised to do for the UFA pet, make sure you're already doing it for your current pets).
 In this section you can tell a little something about the pets in your family.
 I'd leave this section out if you're doing a really short application.

 Why the pet?